mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 Once we finished playing with messages, it's time for our consumer to commit the offset of the last read message.
 In this way, the next poll cycle will read a new set of information from the assigned partition.

 The consumers from zio-kafka read messages from topics grouped in `Chunk`.
-As we said, the `ZStream` implementation lets us forgetting about chunks during processing.
-However, to commit the right offset, we need access again to the `Chunk`.
+As we said, the `ZStream` implementation allows us to forget about chunks during processing.
+However, to commit the right offset, we need to access the `Chunk` again.

 Fortunately, **the zio-stream libraries define a set of transformations that executes on `Chunk` and not on single elements of the stream: They're called _transducers_**, and the reference type is `ZTransducer`.
 The library defines a transducer as: